sjdaws/vocal/readme.md

 All functions take two parameters:

-- First parameters is `$rules`.
+- First parameter is `$rules`.
 This must be an array of Validator rules in the same form as they would be [defined in the model](#simple)
 - Second parameter is `$messages`.
 This must be an array of [custom validation messages](http://laravel.com/docs/validation#custom-error-messages)

 An array that is **not empty** will override the rules or custom error messages specified by the class for that instance of the method only.